Understanding Severance Agreements and How an Attorney Can Help

 What a Severance Agreement Can Cover

-A severance agreement may provide terms and conditions for more than pay following the end of your employment.
+A severance agreement may provide terms and condition for more than pay following the end of our employment.
 Health benefits, sick and vacation leave, employment grievance procedures, and required employee behavior can all be detailed in the agreement.

 What Are My Alternatives?

 When a severance package is offered, employees commonly sign the agreement without a second thought.
-Often their assumption is that they are lucky to receive a severance package in the first place.
+Often, their assumption is that they are lucky to receive a severance package in the first place.
 However, usually the benefits offered are not the best the employee could have received.
 Moreover, the agreement may prevent the employee from pursuing more beneficial legal action.
 Employees may want to consider alternative plans of action, which include:

-- Reviewing – An employee reviewing their severance package may see nothing wrong with it, and want to sign right away.
+- Reviewing: An employee reviewing their severance package may see nothing wrong with it, and want to sign right away.
 An attorney who is skilled in such matters, however, can often find ways to improve the contract to deliver more advantageous outcomes.

-- Negotiating – Employees often mistakenly feel they have no power in negotiating the terms of their severance agreement.
+- Negotiating: Employees often mistakenly feel they have no power in negotiating the terms of their severance agreement.
 There are actually a number of ways that a severance package can be modified to the benefit of the employee.
 For example, pay may be increased, or the duration of the severance agreement and its benefits may be extended.

 Make the Most of Your Severance Agreement